vcfvct/aws-exam/README.md

 ## ECS(EC2 Container Service)
 * clusters can only scale in a single region.
 * Instances within ECS cluster have Docker daemon and ECS agent so that the ECS command can be translated to Docker commands.
+* ECS `task definitioin`(json format) is like ASG for ec2 defining variables for the cluster.
+The cluster uses IAM role to access required resources.
+* max 10 tasks per instance(host). max 10 containers per taks definition.
+One LB per service.

 ## Elastic BeanStalk
 * A service to help you deploy web application